mishra-ayushknp/selenium-grid/README.md

 ## :question: What is this Repository about?

 - This repo contains example code of running test scripts  using Selenium Grid for *LambdaTest E-Commerce Playground*.

-## By default, tests would be running on LambdaTest Platfo Chrome browser
+By default, tests would be running on LambdaTest Platform Chrome browser

 ## :writing_hand: Blog Link